OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-accordion/README.md

 # 🐞 Creating a CSS-only Accordion

-This document details the creation of a simple accordion using only CSS.
+This document details the creation of an accordion using only CSS.
 No JavaScript is required.
-This utilizes CSS's ability to toggle visibility and height based on sibling selectors and the `:target` pseudo-class.
+This example uses standard CSS, but the principles can be easily adapted to frameworks like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-This accordion consists of a list of items.
-Each item has a title that acts as a button to expand and collapse the content below it.
-The styling uses a simple, clean approach, focusing on readability and ease of understanding.
-The accordion expands vertically, revealing its content when its title is clicked.
-The styling leverages `max-height` and transitions for a smooth animation.
+This accordion utilizes CSS's `:target` pseudo-class to control the visibility of the content panels.
+Each accordion item has a heading that acts as a link to a specific section.
+Clicking the heading changes the URL's hash, revealing or hiding the corresponding content.
+The styling focuses on creating a clean, visually appealing accordion with smooth transitions.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>